ulsmith/cerberus-cli/README.md

 # INTRO

-Now Support AWS and ExpressJS (with child processes)
+Now Support AWS, ExpressJS (with child processes) and Socket.IO

 CerberusCLI is a globally installable CLI tool for working with [CerberusMVC](https://www.npmjs.com/package/cerberus-mvc), a node based MVC stack for serverless function as a service architectures.